Oyateki logo with partner logos

 What is ISIP?

-The Indigenous Student Internship Program is a unique opportunity designed for First Nations, Inuit, and Metis students at the University of Saskatchewan to gain valuable work experience while exploring their career paths.
+The Indigenous Student Internship Program is a unique opportunity designed for First Nations, Inuit, and Métis students at the University of Saskatchewan to gain valuable work experience while exploring their career paths.
 Its goal is to support career development by helping students recognize their skills, reflect on their experiences, and grow professionally.
-Rooted in the principle of two-eyed seeing the program blends Western and Indigenous ways of knowing.
+Rooted in Indigenous Ways of Knowing, the program approaches western perspectives.
 By integrating these perspectives, students are empowered to navigate their careers with confidence and cultural pride.

 Benefits of Participation